Lokesh Kanagaraj

-Lokesh Kanagaraj (/loʊkeɪʃ kənəɡərɑːdʒ/; born 14 March 1986) is an Indian film director, screenwriter and producer who works in Tamil cinema.
-He started his career with a short film in the 2016 anthology Aviyal, he later directed his first feature film Maanagaram (2017).
-He created the Lokesh Cinematic Universe (LCU) franchise after the commercial success of Kaithi (2019), the franchise's first installment.
+Lokesh Kanagaraj (/loʊkeɪʃ kənəɡərɑːdʒ/; born 14 March 1986) is an Indian film director, screenwriter, producer and actor who works primarily in Tamil cinema.
+He made his directorial debut with Maanagaram (2017) and gained wider recognition with Kaithi (2019), which established the Lokesh Cinematic Universe.
+He subsequently directed Master (2021), Vikram (2022) and Leo (2023).
+After making numerous cameo appearances in films, Lokesh made his full-fledged acting debut with the Tamil film DC (2026).

-Early life
+Early and personal life

-Lokesh Kanagaraj was born in Kinathukadavu, Coimbatore district of Tamil Nadu, India to a Tamil family.
+Lokesh Kanagaraj was born on 14 March 1986 in Kinathukadavu, Coimbatore district of Tamil Nadu, India to a Tamil family.
 In PSG College of Arts and Science, he majored in Fashion Technology before pursuing an MBA.
 He did his schooling in Vivek Vidhyalaya Matric Hr.
 Sec.
 School Kinathukadavu.
 He is an ex-bank employee.
 He pursued his passion towards film making by participating in a corporate short film competition.
 The judge of the competition was Karthik Subbaraj.
 Impressed with his short film, he encouraged Lokesh to pursue a directorial career making films.

+Lokesh married his longtime partner Aishwarya on 8 January 2012.
+They have two daughters.

 Career

 Lokesh made his directorial debut with the short film, Acham Thavir (2012), which won awards for Best Director, Best Film and Best Actor at the Clubace short film festival.
 In 2016, his short film Kalam was included in the anthology film Aviyal, produced by Karthik Subbaraj.
 He directed his first feature film, Maanagaram, in 2017, followed by the 2019 action thriller Kaithi produced by Dream Warrior Pictures, with Karthi in the lead role.

 Lokesh's next film, Master, released in January 2021 and starring Vijay and Vijay Sethupathi, received positive reviews and became the highest-grossing Indian film of that year.

-In 2022, Lokesh directed Vikram, starring Kamal Haasan, Vijay Sethupathi and Fahadh Faasil.
-The film’s success, along with the establishment of the Lokesh Cinematic Universe (LCU), elevated his reputation in the industry, leading to another collaboration with Vijay on Leo (2023).
-It became one of the highest grossing Indian films by earning over ₹600 crore worldwide and served as the third installment in the LCU franchise.
+In 2022, Lokesh directed Vikram, starring Kamal Haasan, Sethupathi and Fahadh Faasil.
+The film's success, along with the establishment of the Lokesh Cinematic Universe (LCU), elevated his reputation in the industry, leading to another collaboration with Vijay on Leo (2023) served as the third installment in the LCU franchise.

-Lokesh Kanagaraj and Shruti Haasan come together for a musical project titled Inimel (2024).

 In June 2023, Lokesh announced to conclude his directing career after completing 10 films.
-By November 2023, he launched his production company, G Squad, and unveiled his first production, Fight Club, directed by Vijay Kumar.
-Later that year, in December, Lokesh announced a short film within the LCU, titled Chapter Zero, as a prequel to Kaithi 2.
+Later that year, in December, Lokesh announced a short film within the LCU, titled Chapter Zero, a prequel to Kaithi 2.
+Lokesh and Shruti Haasan came together for a musical project titled Inimel (2024).

+Following the release of Leo, Lokesh announced he would be directing the 171st film of Rajinikanth, Coolie (2025), produced by Sun Pictures and with music composed by Anirudh Ravichander.
+It marked Lokesh's first collaboration with Rajinikanth and was conceived as a standalone film separate from the LCU.
+It released worldwide on 14 August 2025 to mixed reviews from both critics and audience alike, with significant box-office collections reported across India and overseas markets.

-Following Leo, Lokesh announced Rajinikanth’s 171st film, produced by Sun Pictures, with music by Anirudh Ravichander.
-The official title Coolie was revealed in April 2024.
+On 14 January 2026, coinciding with Sankranthi and Pongal, Lokesh announced he would be directing the 23rd film of Allu Arjun, produced by Mythri Movie Makers and with music composed by Anirudh Ravichander.